laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-06-fab/index.md

----
-abstract: Computations in a cortical column are characterized by the dynamical, event-based nature of neuronal signals and are structured by the layered and parallel structure of cortical areas.
+---abstract: Computations in a cortical column are characterized by the dynamical, event-based nature of neuronal signals and are structured by the layered and parallel structure of cortical areas.
 But they are also characterized by their efficiency in terms of rapidity and robustness.
 We propose and study here a model of information integration